Quantum Zeno Manipulation of Quantum Dots

 If we now assume a strong magnetic field $B$ and/or a small Fermi energy $\epsilon_{\rm F}<3\Omega_B/2$ such that only the lowest Landau levels are occupied, the effective Hamiltonian~\eqref{Fourier} can be restricted to the mode $n=l=0$ and reads \bea \hat H = \epsilon_{\rm d}\hat n_{\rm d}+\frac{\Omega_B}{2}\hat n_{0,0}+ \left( \gamma_{0,0}\hat a_{\rm d}^\dagger\hat a_{0,0}+\rm h.c. \right) \,, \ea where the effective tunnel coupling $\gamma_{0,0}$ is determined by the overlap of the two Gaussian wave functions of the dot and $\psi_{0,0}\propto\exp\{-r^2/(2\ell_B)^2\}$.

 Assuming resonance $\epsilon_{\rm d}=\Omega_B/2$, this Hamiltonian~\eqref{LLL} is then formally equivalent to tunneling between two discrete modes (described by $\hat a_{\rm d}$ and $\hat a_{0,0}$) such that we are back to the original picture of the quantum Zeno effect as described in the Introduction.
+Off-resonant scenarios $\epsilon_{\rm d}\neq\Omega_B/2$ may give rise to the anti-Zeno effect~\cite{kofmann2000a,facchi2001a,fischer2001a,segal2007a}, as discussed in the supplement.

 \paragraph{Measurement Model}

 So far, the Hamiltonian~\eqref{model} does only describe the internal dynamics of the electrons, but not the actual measurement process -- which is causing the quantum Zeno effect.
 To incorporate this, let us construct a simple toy model for the read out.
 We assume that the dot is strongly illuminated by laser light (saturation regime) which quickly transfers the electron in the quantum dot from the ground state level to an excited level $\hat a_{\rm d} \hat a_{\rm e}^\dagger$ as soon as the dot is occupied.
 This excited level then rapidly decays by emitting a photon as described by the bosonic creation and annihilation operators $\hat b^\dagger$ and $\hat b$, where we focus on one mode for simplicity.
 Assuming that these excitation--de-excitation cycles occur much faster than all the other time scales considered above (e.g., $T_*$), we may use an effective description where the dot emits photons as soon as it is occupied.
 Thus, we model the measurement by the additional Hamiltonian \bea \hat H_{\rm measure}=\hat n_{\rm d}\left(i\zeta\hat b^\dagger+{\rm h.c.}\right) \ea with the detector coupling strength $\zeta>0$, which is basically a pointer Hamiltonian for measuring the observable $\hat n_{\rm d}$.